ZGG01-byte/datasets/README.md

 ```
 {
   "premise": "What have you decided, what are you going to do?",
-  "hypothesis": "So what's your decision?,
+  "hypothesis": "So what's your decision?",
   "label": -1,
   "idx": 0
 }